mne-tools/mne-python/doc/install/contributing.rst

 There are lots of ways to contribute, such as:

+.. rst-class:: icon-bullets

 - |bug| Use the software, and when you find bugs, tell us about them!
 We can only fix the bugs we know about.
 - |discourse| Answer questions on `our user forum`_.
-- |book| Tell us about parts of the documentation that you find confusing or unclear.
+- |comment| Tell us about parts of the documentation that you find confusing or unclear.
 - |hand-sparkles| Tell us about things you wish MNE-Python could do, or things it can do but you wish they were easier.